ClickHouse/ClickHouse/docs/es/operations/settings/settings.md

 ## min\_count\_to\_compile {#min-count-to-compile}

-¿Cuántas veces usar potencialmente un fragmento de código compilado antes de ejecutar la compilación?
-Por defecto, 3.
+¿cuántas veces usar potencialmente un fragmento de código compilado antes de ejecutar la compilación? por defecto, 3.
 For testing, the value can be set to 0: compilation runs synchronously and the query waits for the end of the compilation process before continuing execution.
 For all other cases, use values ​​starting with 1.
 Compilation normally takes about 5-10 seconds.
 Si el valor es 1 o más, la compilación se produce de forma asíncrona en un subproceso independiente.
 El resultado se utilizará tan pronto como esté listo, incluidas las consultas que se están ejecutando actualmente.

 Se requiere código compilado para cada combinación diferente de funciones agregadas utilizadas en la consulta y el tipo de claves en la cláusula GROUP BY.
 The results of the compilation are saved in the build directory in the form of .so files.
-There is no restriction on the number of compilation results since they don't use very much space.
+There is no restriction on the number of compilation results since they don’t use very much space.
 Old results will be used after server restarts, except in the case of a server upgrade – in this case, the old results are deleted.

 ## output\_format\_json\_quote\_64bit\_integers {#session_settings-output_format_json_quote_64bit_integers}